Skip to contents

 Example setup

-The workflow below starts from a standard premium modelling setup:
+The example below starts from one common premium modelling setup:

 • analyse a continuous variable with a GAM